 - Click Here to go to FATN Talking News’s Dropbox online file-store;

-- Click the “Download” button (at the top-right of the page), and select “Direct download”;
+- Click the down-arrow to the right of the “Download” button (at the top-left of the page), and select “Download” from the menu that appears;

 Our editions are available on the following voice-activated assistants and smart speakers: